Skip to content

 What are the cosiest yarn fibres?

 The smoothness of a yarn, which contributes to how it feels against skin, can also be impacted by how it is spun.
-Yarn may be woolen spun, which has short fibres and lots of air (so is super warm but some people find it itchy), or Worsted spun which is smoother and generally more water resistant, but not as warm.
+Yarn may be woollen spun, which has short fibres and lots of air trapped within (so is super warm but some people find the short fibres itchy), or Worsted spun which is smoother and generally more water resistant, but does not trap air in the same way woollen spun might.

 You can read more about woolen and worsted yarns in this post on yarn weights (because it effects that too!)

-When you’re looking at warmth, you’ll also find that animal fibres such as wool tend to be warm but breathable, whereas synthetic fibres such as acrylic are warm and likely more water resistant, but not really breathable (this is why you end up sweating so much in that polyester sweater!)
+When you’re looking at warmth, you’ll also find that animal fibres such as wool tend to be warm but breathable, whereas synthetic fibres such as acrylic are warm and likely more water resistant, but not really as breathable.
+(I’m sure we’ve all ended up sweating in that polyester sweater at one time or another!)
+This is a general rule of thumb and many modern synthetic fibres have great breathability but it’s worth considering.

-Why you shouldn’t use cotton to crochet winter accessories
+Why I don’t use cotton to crochet winter accessories

 I can’t go on without mentioning cotton in the context of warmth.
-Whilst this, and other plant based fibres such as bamboo, can be super warm, soft and cosy in a blanket, I do not recommend them for cold weather outdoor accessories like hats scarves or gloves.
+Whilst this, and other plant based fibres such as bamboo, can be warm, soft and cosy in a blanket, I cannot recommend either them for cold weather outdoor accessories like hats scarves or gloves.

-Cotton especially, is great at absorbing water.
-But it holds that water within the fibres.
-Great for sweat wicking in the summer, but if it’s below freezing outside, that water is going to turn to ice.
-And noone wants that in a winter warmer.
-Imagine your cotton gloves freezing and turning your poor hands into blocks of ice.
+Cotton is said to hold water within the fibres, more so than many other fibres.
+This can help with sweat wicking in the summer, but if it’s below freezing outside, that water may to turn to ice within the fabric.
+Not helpful for a winter warmer.
+Imagine your gloves freezing and turning your poor hands into blocks of ice.
 No thank you!!!

 Stitch pattern and comfort